shimlab/BLAZE/README.md

 # BLAZE (Barcode identification from Long reads for AnalyZing single cell gene Expression)
+**Important Notes:** This repo is actively updated recently, please make sure you have the latest commit.
+To do this, you can run `git pull` before you run the script, which may potential avoid some errors.

 ## Keywords:
 Oxford Nanopore sequencing, Demultiplexing, Single Cell, Barcode.